Soccer-Ronaldo scores 100th goal for Portugal | Sports-Games

-Having been denied on a number of occasions by Sweden keeper Robin Olsen, the 35-year-old attacker made no mistake when presented with a free kick just before halftime.
-He took a short run-up and unleashed a powerful dipping effort that flew in just under the crossbar and beyond Olsen's despairing fingertips.
+He took a short run-up and unleashed a powerful dipping effort that flew beyond Olsen's despairing fingertips and just under the crossbar.
+Ronaldo struck again in the 72nd minute, drifting in from the left before once again curling a dipping shot, this time to Olsen's left, to put Portugal 2-0 up.

-Ronaldo's first senior goal for Portugal came in a 2-1 loss to Greece at Euro 2004, and he will need to score nine more to equal Daei's record of 109 international goals.
+Ronaldo's first senior goal for Portugal came in a 2-1 loss to Greece at Euro 2004 and he needs eight more to equal Daei's record of 109 international goals.

 - READ MORE ON: